askomics/flaskomics/docs/federation.md

 ## Integrate external abstraction into AskOmics

-Once external endpoint's abstraction is generated, its time to add it into AskOmis.
+Once external endpoint's abstraction is generated, its time to add it into AskOmics.
 Upload it and integrate it.
 ![Integrating an external abstraction](img/integrate_external.png){: .center}

 !!!
 Warning